scipy-conference/scipy_proceedings/papers/brett_naul/brett_naul.rst

 inspected by domain experts, however, computational frameworks must necessarily act as human surrogates.
 Capturing the subtleties that domain experts intuit in time series data (and perhaps even besting the experts) is a non-trivial task.
-In this respect, machine learning (ML) has already been used to great success in several disciplines, including text classification, image retrieval, segmentation of remote sensing data, internet traffic classification, video analysis, and classification of medical data.
-Even if the results are similar, some obvious advantages over human involvement are that ML algorithms are tunable, repeatable, and deterministic.
+In this respect, machine learning has already been used to great success in several disciplines, including text classification, image retrieval, segmentation of remote sensing data, internet traffic classification, video analysis, and classification of medical data.
+Even if the results are similar, some obvious advantages over human involvement are that machine learning algorithms are tunable, repeatable, and deterministic.
 A computational framework built with elasticity can scale, whereas experts (and even crowdsourcing) cannot.

 Despite the importance of time series in scientific research, there are few resources available that allow domain scientists to easily build robust